 The Arc de Triomphe de l’Étoile is a famous monument in Paris, France.
 It is located at the heart of the Champs-Élysées and features twelve radiating avenues.
-The best way to see this monument in person is by taking a full historical tour with a local guide, book a tour in advance to secure your spot.
+The best way to see this monument in person is by taking a full historical tour with a local guide and booking a tour in advance to secure your spot.

-The Arc de Triomphe, as the main unifying element of the Axe Historique (historic axis, a sequence of monuments and major thoroughfares along a route that runs from the courtyard of the Louvre to the Grande Arche de la Défense), was erected in 1806 by Jean Chalgrin.
+The Arc de Triomphe, as the central unifying element of the Axe Historique (historical axis, a sequence of monuments and major thoroughfares along a route that runs from the courtyard of the Louvre to the Grande Arche de la Défense), was erected in 1806 by Jean Chalgrin.

 The 16th, 17th, and 8th Arrondissements are linked by an arc that runs down the middle of the Place de la Concorde.
 The Arc de Triomphe is a triumphal arch in Paris erected to commemorate France’s military victories and generals from the Revolution and Napoleonic Wars.

 The names of all French victories and generals are inscribed on the inner and outer surfaces of the monument.
 France’s Tomb of the Unknown Soldier from World War I now resides beneath the Arc in a vault.

 The Arc de Triomphe in Paris was the tallest triumphal arch until Mexico City’s Monumento a la Revolución was built in 1938, which is 67 m (220 ft) tall.
 This is a prominent Parisian landmark in the capital city of France and an iconic backdrop to the famous Champs-Élysées.

 Notre Dame de Paris is one of the most famous landmarks in the French capital.
 The cathedral was initially built in the 12th Century and is renowned for its stunning architecture and stained glass windows.